 where

-We point out the right-hand side of Eq.~\eqref{eq:00000000010} is time-independent and depends on the Hamiltonian, the initial state of system $\text{S}+\text{B}$, the steady state $\omega_{\text{S}}$, and the dimension of subsystem $\text{B}$ that plays a role of a bath.
-Importantly, the quantifier ${\mathcal{I}_L}$ have been already introduced in the context of quantum coherence characterization, in turn defining a lower bound on the so-called Wigner-Yanase skew information~\cite{PhysRevLett.113.170401}.
+We point out that the right-hand side of Eq.~\eqref{eq:00000000010} is time independent and depends on the Hamiltonian, the initial state of system $\text{S}+\text{B}$, the steady state $\omega_{\text{S}}$, and the dimension of subsystem $\text{B}$ that plays the role of a bath.
+Importantly, the quantifier ${\mathcal{I}_L}$ has been already introduced in the context of quantum coherence characterization, in turn defining a lower bound on the so-called Wigner-Yanase skew information~\cite{PhysRevLett.113.170401}.
 In this sense, the more commuting both the Hamiltonian and the initial state $\rho(0)$, the smaller the fluctuations on the speed ${\left\langle \left| {df(t)}/{dt} \right|\right\rangle_{\tau}}$.